capablemonkey/dwolla-devportal/app/guides/send-money/02-fetch-funding-sources.md

 # Step 2: Fetch funding sources

-No matter which method you used to set up your customers, the remaining steps of sending money are the same.
+No matter which method you used to set up your Customers, the remaining steps of sending money are the same.
 Please note the difference in terminology between the two onboarding experiences:

 | Solution | Recipient|
 |----------|----------|
 |White Label Solution|Customer|
 |Dwolla Direct|Account|

-Now that you’ve created a customer or an account and associated its funding source, you can initiate your first transfer.
+Now that you’ve created a Customer or an Account and associated its funding source, you can initiate your first transfer.
 The transfer requires the following information:

 - The funding source to pull the funds from (your linked bank account)
 - The recipient to push the funds to